MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgRiskyServicePrincipalHistory.md

   - `[InitiatedBy <String>]`: The identifier of the actor of the operation.
   - `[ServicePrincipalId <String>]`: The identifier of the service principal.

-HISTORY <IMicrosoftGraphRiskyServicePrincipalHistoryItem1\[]>: Represents the risk history of Azure AD service principals.
+`HISTORY <IMicrosoftGraphRiskyServicePrincipalHistoryItem[]>`: Represents the risk history of Azure AD service principals.
   - `[AccountEnabled <Boolean?>]`: true if the service principal account is enabled; otherwise, false.
   - `[AppId <String>]`: The globally unique identifier for the associated application (its appId property), if any.
   - `[DisplayName <String>]`: The display name for the service principal.
-  - `[History <IMicrosoftGraphRiskyServicePrincipalHistoryItem1[]>]`: Represents the risk history of Azure AD service principals.
+  - `[History <IMicrosoftGraphRiskyServicePrincipalHistoryItem[]>]`: Represents the risk history of Azure AD service principals.
   - `[IsEnabled <Boolean?>]`:
   - `[IsProcessing <Boolean?>]`: Indicates whether Azure AD is currently processing the service principal's risky state.
   - `[RiskDetail <String>]`: riskDetail